-* Note – Survivors will experience many but not all of the following
+* Note – Survivors will experience many but not all of the following – In no particular order –

 The Survivor’s Mind – goes into overdrive and the risk of becoming mentally exhausted is real.
 A survivor’s thought process travels in one continuous loop, with no off switch available and little respite it demands continuous attention and is mentally exhausting.
-Not surprisingly, many survivors feel they are ‘losing the plot’, going slightly mad and fear they will never have clarity or peace of mind again.
+Not surprisingly, many survivors feel they are ‘losing the plot’, going slightly mad, and fear they will never have clarity or peace of mind again.

 This grief is sometimes referred to as obsessive and can manifest itself in many ways during suicide bereavement.
 Survivors may research the route the person took to die with the ultimate aim of discovering how long and how much pain was incurred.
-This quest is difficult to share with non survivors and can last for many, many months.
+This quest is difficult to share with non-survivors and can last for many, many months.

-Survivors often become forensic detectives trying to make sense of the senseless, believing they should have prevented the preventable and because they failed to protect the person they loved they are somehow at fault, or mentally flawed.
+Survivors often become forensic detectives trying to make sense of the senseless, believing they should have prevented the preventable, and because they failed to protect the person they loved they are somehow at fault, or mentally flawed.
 Arguably, a survivor’s worst nightmare is guilt with the benefit of hindsight.
 Many families split and/or point the finger of blame at each other or at someone outside the family.
 It is not uncommon for a survivor to feel they are a murderer.